-Youth – First-time spring turkey hunters ages 15 or younger receive one spring license valid for the regular hunting season in a specific unit.
-The deadline for submitting applications was February 8, 2017.
+Youth - First-time spring turkey hunters ages 15 or younger may receive one spring license valid for any open unit.

 Gratis - Gratis licenses are available to North Dakota residents who own, or lease for agricultural purposes and actively farm or ranch, at least 150 acres of land located in an open hunting unit.

 Gratis licenses are valid only upon land described on the application.

 Other Licenses Required - Hunters, regardless of age, must also possess a 2023-24 fishing, hunting and furbearer certificate ($1) and a general game and habitat license ($20).
 In addition, hunters age 16 and older must possess a 2023-24 small game license ($10) or a combination license ($50) before hunting wild turkeys (gratis license holders exempt).

 Hunting by Nontribal Members on North Dakota Indian Reservations - If an individual hunts exclusively on Indian lands within an Indian reservation, a tribal license is required and a state hunting license is not required.
 Hunting on nontribal lands within an Indian reservation requires a state hunting license.
 Game taken legally with a tribal license within an Indian reservation may be possessed and transported anywhere in North Dakota.

 Each license holder may take and possess one bearded or male wild turkey per license.
 Party hunting is not allowed.

 Only bearded or male wild turkeys are legal.
 (Some hen turkeys grow beards, and these by definition may legally be taken.)